 And if you have trouble staying asleep?
 Bill suggests a white noise machine.“For less than $30, a white noise machine can mask the sounds outside your sleeping space.
 Your body needs at least 90 minutes to complete the full range of the sleep cycles, so if you’re woken in the middle of the cycle, your body essentially has to start over.”

 Having a comfortable, dark and quiet environment will help keep your sleep schedule on track and your rhythms in order.
+If you have trouble sleeping through the night, follow these tips:

 With all of that said, does it matter if you go to bed at 10:00pm and wake before dawn, or can you get the same quality sleep if you hit the hay just before the sun comes up?